Jana-Marie/USB-PD-Firmware/docs/console_config.md

 Sets the minimum and maximum voltage of the configuration buffer, in millivolts.
 Prints no message on success, an error message on failure.

+To clear the voltage range, set both the minimum and maximum voltage to 0.

 Note: values are rounded down to the nearest 20 mV, 50 mV, or 100 mV for various parts of the USB Power Delivery protocol.